Skip to navigation Skip to content

 Residence requirements for PPL

-There is no requirement for claimants to meet the residence requirements between PPL days.
+Claimants are not required to meet the residence requirements between PPL days.

 Newly Arrived Resident's Waiting Period (NARWP)

-To serve the NARWP the customer must be physically present in Australia for the relevant period (52 weeks for FTB Part A and 104 weeks for PPL/DAP), as an Australian resident or as the holder of a specified visa subclass.
+To serve the NARWP the customer must be physically present in Australia for the relevant period (52 weeks for FTB Part A and 104 weeks for PPL), as an Australian resident or as the holder of a specified visa subclass.

-This means before the customer becomes payable they must meet the following waiting periods:
+This means before the customer becomes payable, they must meet the following waiting periods:

 • FTB Part A (including all additional and ancillary benefits and payments) - one or more periods totalling at least 52 weeks